 Three: What desired business outcomes am I trying to achieve?

-A clearly articulated business challenge or desired business outcome will allow a good ERP software provider to determine functional requirements, budget, and timeline.
+A clearly articulated business challenge or desired business outcome will allow a good ERP solution provider to determine functional requirements, budget, and timeline.

 Carefully mapping your business processes based on desired business outcomes usually takes longer than companies think.
 This is because a lot of consultation with your business is required in order to achieve successful outcomes across your business: